 Some colleges and universities outside the US offer a three-year bachelor’s degree and a five-year master’s degree.
 After obtaining the three-year degree in their home country, many students would like to go abroad to pursue a high-quality master’s degree, gain international experience, and perfect their English.
 The Michigan Tech Master’s Path Program allows students who have completed a three-year bachelor's program outside the US to pursue a master’s degree directly, rather than requiring they first complete a bachelor’s program at a US institution.
 The Master’s Path Program is offered in more than twenty disciplines in the sciences, engineering, forestry, communications, social sciences, and business.

-Students apply for graduate admission using the international forms, specifying “Master’s Path.”
-Applications must be approved by both the department chair or school dean and by the Graduate School.
+Students apply for graduate admission using the international form, specifying “Master’s Path.”
+Applications must be approved by both the department chair or college dean and by the Graduate School.

-- Completion of recognized three-year degree in appropriate area
+- Completion of a recognized three-year degree in an appropriate area

 - Three letters of reference